MissVeronica/um-format-form-content/README.md

 4. Version 1.3.0 Removal of the Viewer Role selection.
 All User Roles can be equal.
 Profile Form selection depends on the URL User identification.
 Profile Menu Tabs must be updated with "Owner only".
 Limited support for "Profile Permalink Base" settings.
 5. Version 1.4.0 Administrators are excluded from View only Profile Forms.
 Setting for creation of a HTML file of all Profile fields sorted by field title.
 6. Version 1.4.1 Added missing "date" type in HTML file
+7. Version 1.5.0 Addition of HTML file selection dropdown which replaces file name in the shortcode now only <code>[format_form_content]</code> is required

 ## Installation & Updates
 1. Download the plugin ZIP file at the green Code button